2018-2019 University of Montana Interns

 Sylvia is working on a Master’s in Environmental Studies with an Education focus at the University of Montana.
 She wants to learn how citizen science projects and other place-based instruction can be applied to science education in schools.
 Before coming to Missoula, Sylvia received a B.A. in Environmental Science from Colby College, then worked as a Lead Instructor at Teton Science Schools in Jackson, Wyoming.
 Sylvia loves mountains; in her spare time she watercolors and runs on them, skis up and down them, and climbs on the prettiest rocks she can find.

-High School Interns — Montana Monofilament Recovery & Recycling Program
+Past High School Interns — Montana Monofilament Recovery & Recycling Program

 Bo Hahn — MT MRRP Intern